 Joining T.E.A.M.
 Baruch and successfully completing the training program will enhance your self-awareness, communication, interpersonal, conflict resolution and mediation skills.
 These key assets are essential to helping you develop strong relationships and will give you the tools you need to help you become a better leader.
 Successful completion of the T.E.A.M.
 Baruch training program will prepare students to apply for a host of peer leadership positions and initiatives, including:

-The 2014 T.E.A.M.
-Baruch Peer Mentor application process is now open.
+Details for the 2015 T.E.A.M.
+Baruch Peer Mentor application process coming soon.